vdheijden-t/challenge/README.md

 ## Part 4: Deploy code to Salesforce and demo the results

-## Part 5: Commit completed code to git.
+## Part 5: Commit completed code to git
 Commit your changes to the same repository you cloned in part 2.